natbox/laserDeburring/README.md

-> Presetting of deburring and welding without laser
+Presetting of deburring and welding without laser in a processing photonic beam propagation space